 - Manual — taking your hands off the wheel

 Common practices associated with distracted driving include using a cell phone or GPS; eating or drinking; or adjusting the radio, CD player, or mp3 player.
-Of those who were distracted, 14 percent were using a cell phone (NHTSA, 2013).
-According to the National Occupant Protection Use Survey (NOPUS), the percent of 16- to 24-year-old drivers using a hand-held cell phone has remained steady at about eight percent since 2006.
-After a peak of 1.7 percent in 2008, the percentage of 16- to 24-year-olds texting or manipulating an electronic device has decreased significantly to 1.1 percent.
-The age group of 15-19 years old has the largest proportion of drivers who were distracted at the time of the crash (NHTSA, 2013).
-Higher usage of technological devices such as cell phones and less experience multitasking while driving may increase the likelihood that the teen will be distracted (NHTSA, 2008b).
+Of those who were distracted, 14 percent were using a cell phone (NHTSA, 2017).
+According to the National Occupant Protection Use Survey (NOPUS), the percent of 16- to 24-year-old drivers using a hand-held cell phone has declined in recent years to 4.2 percent in 2016.
+The precent of drivers in this age group manipulating a handheld device, however, has increased in recent years compared to the last decade to a peak of 4.9 percent in 2015.
+In 2015, almost four thousand young adults ages 15 to 19 were involved in fatal crashes, 9% of which were attributed to distracted driving (Pickrell & Li, 2017).
+Higher usage of technological devices such as cell phones and less experience multitasking while driving may increase the likelihood that the teen will be distracted (Durbin, 2014).

 Driving, which provides teens with autonomy from their parents and can be seen as a means for increasing social standing, is often a social event for teens (Allen & Brown, 2008).
 Because of this, teen drivers often have other teens in the car with them (Shope & Bingham, 2008).
 Teen passengers increase the crash risk for unsupervised teen drivers (Chen, Baker, Braver, & Li, 2000) and increase the likelihood that the crash is the fault of the teen driver (Shope & Bingham, 2008).
-Additionally, Chen et al. (2000) found that cars that had more teen passengers were at a higher risk for crashes.
+Compared to driving with no passengers, a 16- or 17-year-old driver's risk of death per mile driven doubles when carrying two passengers younger than 21.
+Furhtermore, it quadruples when carrying three or more underage passengers (AAA Foundation, 2012).
 This risk is unique to teens.
 Adult drivers do not show a similar pattern of risk (Shope & Bingham, 2008).

 In exploring how teen passengers may influence teen drivers, Allen and Brown (2008) suggest adolescent development and structural restrictions imposed by driving may lead to the increased risk of crashes with peer passengers.
 They suggest that youth are influenced by